 For the last year, I have been getting my haircut at a well known national haircut chain.
 I get a decent hair cut at a reasonable price.
 While I don't expect a lot in the way of customer service, the experience I had this past week was somewhat disappointing.

 I walked in late in the afternoon.
 There was one customer in the store and she was just leaving.
 As she left the girl at the counter checked me in by taking my name.
 As I took a seat, she informed me that it would be just a couple of minutes.
 She then went off to sweep the floor.
+As I sat there, the only customer in the store, one other girl was counting her tips and the other two were chasing each other around the store trying to untie their aprons.

 I sat there for about five minutes and was about to walk out of the store when one of the girls finally came up and invited me back to get my hair cut.
 As we were discussing what I wanted, another girl snuck up behind her and untied her apron and they started all over again.
 I was about to walk out again when she finally started cutting my hair.